designstem/projects/colorblind/index.md

 &nbsp;

-#### ~People with normal colour vision have all three types of cones working correctly but CVD occurs when one or more of the cone types are faulty.
+#### ~People with normal colour vision have all three types of cones working correctly but <u>CVD occurs when one or more of the cone types are faulty</u>.
 For example, if the red cone is faulty you won’t be able to see colours containing red clearly.~

 &nbsp;